San Angelo, Texas Therapists

 There are a range of mental health issues present in San Angelo and throughout Texas.
 Although the rate of serious mental illness in Texas has been slightly lower than the national average, Texas has a higher percentage of teens and adolescents who experience major depressive episodes.
-From 2010 to 2014, only 35 percent of adolescents received treatment for their depression.
-The numbers are only slightly higher for adults, with 38 percent of individuals over 18 receiving treatment.
+From 2010 to 2014, only 35% of adolescents received treatment for their depression.
+The numbers are only slightly higher for adults, with 38% of individuals over 18 receiving treatment.

-Substance abuse in Texas has stayed the same as the national average, at 6.5 percent from 2013 to 2014.
-Shockingly, only 8 percent of individuals received treatment for illicit drug use from 2010 to 2014.
-Tom Green County, home to San Angelo, has an excessive drinking rate of 18.7 percent; this is higher than many other counties in Texas, though not as high as neighboring Concho County at 19.5 percent.
+Substance abuse in Texas has stayed the same as the national average, at 6.5% from 2013 to 2014.
+Shockingly, only 8% of individuals received treatment for illicit drug use from 2010 to 2014.
+Tom Green County, home to San Angelo, has an excessive drinking rate of 18.7%; this is higher than many other counties in Texas, though not as high as neighboring Concho County at 19.5%.

 Poor and extremely poor residents of San Angelo experience the highest levels of mental health risks.
-For example, the number of individuals experiencing elevated risks range from 11 to 299 percent higher than the average population.
-61 percent of poor and extremely poor residents didn’t see a doctor because of the costs involved.
+For example, the number of individuals experiencing elevated risks range from 11 to 299% higher than the average population.
+61% of poor and extremely poor residents didn’t see a doctor because of the costs involved.

 Divorce Rates in Texas

 The rates of divorce in Texas have stayed lower than the national average.
-In 2015, Texans had a rate of 2.6 divorces per 1,000 inhabitants.
+In 2021, Texans had a rate of 1.4 divorces per 1,000 inhabitants.
 In contrast, the national average was 3.1 divorces.
 Divorce is still a factor that can contribute to poor mental health, so consider contacting a professional mental health service if you or a loved one has experienced a divorce recently.
-Asking for help can potentially avoid a divorce that leads to substance abuse, depression and other mental health issues.
+Asking for help can potentially avoid a divorce that leads to substance abuse, depression, and other mental health issues.

 Mental Health Resources in San Angelo, Texas

 If you or a loved one suffering from a mental health issue, you’re not alone.
-Thankfully, there are a number of mental health resources available in San Angelo, Texas.
+Thankfully, there are several mental health resources available in San Angelo, Texas.
 Consider attending one of these support groups in the San Angelo area:

 - Healing Hearts Memory Care Support Group